 What Causes Hypersexuality?

-There isn’t enough research conducted on hypersexuality but clinicians suggest that the following might be its causes:
+There isn’t enough research conducted on signs of hypersexuality but clinicians suggest that the following might be its causes:

 - A chemical imbalance in the brain – Dopamine is a neurotransmitter or a chemical signal that is most commonly associated with the feeling of being rewarded, including sexual activities.
-Dopamine imbalance can cause hypersexuality.
+Dopamine imbalance can cause this problem.

 - Genetic history(heredity) mental illness – If your family history has a disposition towards mental illnesses then you are more likely to be affected by mental disorders such as hypersexuality.

 - Exposure to sexual abuse or violence as a child – Sexual abuse and violence are traumatic experiences that leave can leave a permanent mark and proves to be extremely damaging during the formative years.

 - Medications – Medications used for Parkinson’s may also cause a dopamine imbalance.